Lall-091/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

 **Applies to**: [!INCLUDE [ssSQL11](../../includes/sssql11-md.md)] and later versions, [!INCLUDE [ssazure-sqldb](../../includes/ssazure-sqldb.md)], and [!INCLUDE [ssazuremi-md.md](../../includes/ssazuremi-md.md)]

-Specifies that the index is rebuilt using the same columns, index type, uniqueness attribute, and sort order.
-This clause is equivalent to [DBCC DBREINDEX](../database-console-commands/dbcc-dbreindex-transact-sql.md). `REBUILD` enables a disabled index.
+Specifies that the index is rebuilt using the same columns, index type, uniqueness attribute, and sort order. `REBUILD` enables a disabled index.
 Rebuilding a clustered index doesn't rebuild associated nonclustered indexes unless the keyword `ALL` is specified.
 If index options aren't specified, the existing index option values in [sys.indexes](../../relational-databases/system-catalog-views/sys-indexes-transact-sql.md) are applied.
 For any index option whose value doesn't appear in `sys.indexes`, the default indicated in the argument definition of the option applies.

-If `ALL` is specified and the underlying table is a heap, the rebuild operation has no effect on the table.
+If `ALL` is specified and the underlying table is a heap, the rebuild operation has no effect on the heap.
 Any nonclustered indexes associated with the table are rebuilt.

 The `REBUILD` operation can be minimally logged if the database recovery model is either bulk-logged or simple.

-> [!NOTE]
-> When you rebuild a primary XML index, the underlying user table is unavailable for the duration of the index operation.
+When you rebuild a primary XML index, the underlying user table is unavailable for the duration of the index operation.

 For columnstore indexes, the rebuild operation:

 - Recompresses all data into the columnstore.
-Two copies of the columnstore index exist while the rebuild operation is taking place.
+Two copies of the columnstore index exist while the rebuild operation is in progress.
 When the rebuild is finished, [!INCLUDE [ssDE](../../includes/ssde-md.md)] deletes the original columnstore index.
 - Doesn't preserve the sort order, if any.
 To rebuild a columnstore index and preserve or introduce a sort order, use the `CREATE [CLUSTERED] COLUMNSTORE INDEX ...
 ORDER (...) ...
 WITH (DROP_EXISTING = ON)` statement.

 For more information, see [Optimize index maintenance to improve query performance and reduce resource consumption](../../relational-databases/indexes/reorganize-and-rebuild-indexes.md).